 "Gaara!"
 His green eyes flashed mischievously and he immediately took off sprinting down the hall, knocking people over along the way.
 The sound of heavy foot steps lingered closer behind him and seemed to spark his adrenaline.

 "Get him!
 Someone, for the love of God?!"
 A smile crept onto his face at the desperation in the many voices behind him.
 That sound of desperation led him to believe he was in full control of the situation, and that's the way he liked things.

 "Why do you pull shit like that?"
-The dark complected brunette asked and leaned on his cell door.
+The dark complected brunette asked and leaned on Gaara's cell door.
 He turned his head slightly and peered back at the redheaded patient.
 "I don't owe you an explanation, Kiba."
-The brunette stood straight and turned to face his patient, "Uhh yeah you do.
+The brunette stood straight and turned to face his assigned patient, "Uhh, yeah you do.
 I thought we had this mutual understanding here, Sabaku.
 I'm your assigned guard until you rot in here, so in order to make life slightly easier you have to act like you have sense, so I don't have to be up your ass all the time."
 Gaara snarled some, "You're always up my ass."

 "And now you know why!"
-Gaara gave the man a sharp glare and plopped down on his single bunk bed.
-The silence grew long and annoying for both of them.
+Gaara gave the man a sharp glare and plopped down on his single bed.
+The silence grew long and annoying between both of them.
 "So what did the Warden say?"
 Kiba wrapped a large hand around one bar and shifted his weight, "Oh, just the usual.
 Ya' know, he was just chatting about how if it were up to him you'd be on your way to the electric chair by now."